craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/Places/Northwestern Central/Regions of NWC/The Holyl'nds/Littetavarse.md

 ### Flora
 ### Scenarios
 #### A2.
 Touchstone
 	- An earthen spike erupts from the ground in this place, standing at 7' tall, it hides among the surrounding tree husks.
-Many hundreds of names are inscribed into the stone in elven - both ancient and modern.
+Many hundreds of names are inscribed into the stone in [[Sylvan (language)]].
 #### A3.
 Watch Cave
 	- A natural cave has been outfitted to host a shrine to [[Its Greatness]] and host a refuge for those in need.
 Some poor sleeping and cooking accommodations are present here, as well as a fine stone brazier that holds a [[Its Greatness|White Flame]] and dwindling fuel supplies.
 #### A4.
 Iron Cave